School Board Policy 528 -

 E. It is the responsibility of every school district employee to comply with this policy.

-F. Any student, parent or guardian having questions regarding this policy should discuss it with the appropriate school district official provided by policy.
+G. Any student, parent or guardian having questions regarding the application of Title IX and its regulations and/or this policy should discuss themwith the Title IX coordinator.
+Questions relating solely to Title IX and its regulations may be referred to the Assistant Secretary for Civil Rights of the United States Department of Education.
 In the absence of a specific designee, an inquiry or complaint should be referred to the superintendent or the school district human rights officer.

 Minn.
 Stat. § 363.01 et seq.
 (Minnesota Human Rights Act)